Career / Career Progression

 This licensing model is easy to understand, relatively affordable, and provides a large number of built-in labs for each exam.
 If you find structure important, this is really convenient.

 Just like Packet Tracer, each lab is graded for completion and accuracy within the application.
-However, where Boson NetSim differentiates itself from Packet Tracer is the ability to track completion of labs from within the application.
+However, where Boson NetSim differentiates itself from Packet Tracer is the ability to track the completion of labs from within the application.
 This feature allows you to view your completed labs, attempted labs, and un-attempted labs at a glance.

 It is worth noting here that Cisco's NetAcad courseware also offers labs through Packet Tracer exercises as well as hands-on labs with physical equipment.
 However, the focus of this article is reviewing the Packet Tracer software itself, not the NetAcad courseware.
 Boson's software revolves around purchased lab activities in addition to a sandbox.
-This is a feature and advantage that NetSim holds over Packet Tracer, which requires your to either get creative or source labs from NetAcad.
+This is a feature and advantage that NetSim holds over Packet Tracer, which requires you to either get creative or source labs from NetAcad.

-Lab Accessibility.
 All purchased Boson labs are easily accessible from within the application, unlike Packet Tracer.
 There is no need to download labs through individual files and import them into NetSim — all labs are downloaded, completed, and graded from within the application itself.
 This lets you focus your time on labbing exam topics rather than downloading files and setting up the lab.

-Realistic Terminal Features.
 Copy and paste is very realistic in NetSim.
 In a real terminal, highlighted text is automatically copied to the system clipboard.
 You paste with a right-click.
 NetSim's terminal mimics this function.
 This realistic feature sets NetSim apart from Packet Tracer, where this is not supported.

 By default, terminals are tabbed, so each device's terminal appears within its own tab, unlike Packet Tracer where each terminal gets its own window.
 If this is not desired, you may place a tab in its own window by right-clicking the tab and selecting the "Float" option.